dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 #### Alternative disassemblers

 It seems `objdump` could provide similar results.
-Untested, the parser may need to be modified for subtle differences.
+This is untested.
+The parser may need to be modified for subtle differences.
 ```bash
 objdump -D -M intel -b --insn-width=15 -j .data opcodes